docker/compose/docs/compose-file.md

 ### ulimits

 Override the default ulimits for a container.
-You can either use a number to set the hard and soft limits, or specify them in a dictionary.
+You can either specify a single limit as an integer or soft/hard limits as a mapping.

       ulimits:
         nproc: 65535